The HCCF Adult Scholarship Program was developed to increase the number of adults, within the county, who have a higher education degree.

 Annually there are three rounds of Adult Scholarships awarded; Spring, Summer and Fall.
 Applicants must have completed at least 50% of the required credits necessary in obtaining a Bachelor’s or Associate’s degree, have residency in Harrison County* and be at least 25 years old, as of the date of application to be eligible. *Applicants will need to demonstrate legal residency for the past 24 months.
 Documentation such as tax forms, housing receipts, or utility bills can be used to verify residency.

-Available in September: Fall 2017 Adult Scholarship Application
+Available May 15th: Fall 2017 Adult Scholarship Application

 Deadlines to apply: Spring: October 31st Summer: March 31st Fall: June 30th

 Eligible applicants: Any Harrison County resident who has been graduated from high school for a minimum of ONE year; and studying in a healthcare related field.

 Scholarship awards can be utilized towards a Healthcare related certification, Associate’s Degree, or Bachelor’s Degree.
 Funds can only be used to pay for tuition, course related fees and books.